Coy Fish (Koi): Complete Care Guide for Ponds and Tanks

 Scientific Classification

 Koi belong to the species Cyprinus rubrofuscus — closely related to the common carp.
-Scientists updated the classification after genetic studies confirmed they're a distinct domesticated lineage.
+Scientists updated the classification after genetic studies confirmed they're a distinct domesticated lineage, separate from wild Cyprinus carpio populations.

 Their 200+ years of selective breeding have produced over 100 recognized varieties, with new color patterns still emerging from Japanese koi farms each decade.